General Dentistry

 • Tooth Fracture

 These various issues can lead to infection and inflammation that can continue to develop until the tooth is completely dead.
 It is important to seek treatment as soon as the pain begins to improve the chances that a root canal can save the tooth.
-Waiting too long may mean that the tooth cannot be saved and an extraction would be necessary.
+Waiting too long may mean that the tooth cannot be saved, and an extraction would be necessary.

-Call Baer Dental Designs Today at (303) 557-6453
+Call Baer Dental

 Signs a Root Canal is Needed